Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-where $F$ is the Reshetikhin-Turaev functor and $J_{{c}}$ is the (unnormalised) skein theoretical colored Jones polynomial of $L$, so that in particular the value for the $S_i$-colored unknot is $(-1)^i[i+1]$ (as usual $[n]:=\{n\}/\{1\}$).
-Another well known version of the colored Jones polynomial, which we shall call ``representation theoretical'', is obtained by considering the full subcategory $\cat'$ of $\cat$ generated by the modules $S_n$ with the same braiding and ribbon structure as above, with the only difference in the following morphisms:
+where $F$ is the Reshetikhin--Turaev functor and $J_{{c}}$ is the (unnormalised) skein theoretical colored Jones polynomial of $L$, so that in particular the value for the $S_i$-colored unknot is $(-1)^i[i+1]$ (as usual, $[n]:=\{n\}/\{1\}$).
+Another well known version of the colored Jones polynomial, which we shall call ``representation theoretical'', is obtained by considering the full subcategory $\cat'$ of~$\cat$ generated by the modules $S_n$ with the same braiding and ribbon structure as above, with the only difference in the following morphisms:

-Then the image of $L$ via the Reshetikhin-Turaev functor associated to the category $\cat'$ is the version of the colored Jones considered for instance in \cite{kirbymelvin}, let us denote it $V_c(L)$. \begin{rem} The definition of representation theoretical Jones polynomial can be extended to generic values of $q$, as opposed to $\xi=\exp(\frac{i\pi}{r})$. \end{rem} \begin{lemma} It holds $V_{{c}}(L)=(-1)^{\sum_{I}(B_{II}+1)c_I}J_{{c}}(L).$ \end{lemma} \begin{proof} It is sufficient to compare when $L$ is the closure of a braid of $B_m$ such that $B_{II}=0$ for all $I$.
-Then the only difference between the two Reshetikhin-Turaev functors associated to $\cat'$ and $\cat$ is coming from the $m$ maxima: a maximum colored by $n_I$ will contribute to $J_{{c}}(L)$ via $K^{1-r}$ and to $V_c(L)$ via $K^{}$ and since $K^r$ acts as $\xi^{rn_I}=(-1)^{n_I}$ the overall difference is $(-1)^{\sum n_I}$ where the sum is taken over all the $m$ strands of the braid.
+Then the image of $L$ via the Reshetikhin--Turaev functor associated to the category $\cat'$ is the version of the colored Jones considered for instance in~\cite{kirbymelvin}, let us denote it $V_c(L)$. \begin{Remark} The definition of representation theoretical Jones polynomial can be extended to generic values of $q$ as opposed to $\xi=\exp\big(\frac{{\rm i}\pi}{r}\big)$. \end{Remark}

+\begin{Lemma} It holds $V_{{c}}(L)=(-1)^{\sum_{I\in \vert}(B_{II}+1)c_I}J_{{c}}(L).$ \end{Lemma} \begin{proof} It is sufficient to compare when $L$ is the closure of a braid so that for each component of the resulting link we have $B_{II}=0$ for all $I$.
+Then the only difference between the two Reshetikhin--Turaev functors associated to $\cat'$ and $\cat$ is coming from the $m$ maxima: a maximum colored by $c_I$ will contribute to $J_{{c}}(L)$ via $K^{1-r}$ and to $V_c(L)$ via $K^{}$ and since $K^r$ acts as $\xi^{rc_I}=(-1)^{c_I}$ the overall difference is $(-1)^{\sum c_I}$ where the sum is taken over all the $m$ strands of the braid.
 But now we claim that this sign coincides with $(-1)^{\sum_{I}(B_{II}+1)c_I}$.
-Indeed observe that $B_{II}$ is not changed (modulo $2$) if one switches the crossings of the braid so that we can prove the claim when the link is actually a disjoint union of unknots.
-Now for each such unknot colored by odd $n_I$ we observe that each Reidemeister $1$ move changes by one both the number of maxima and $B_{II}$, while the other Reidemeister moves do not change these values.
-Finally for the standard diagram of the unknot the statement is true. \end{proof}
+Indeed, observe that $B_{II}$ is not changed (modulo $2$) if one switches the crossings of the braid so that we can prove the claim when the link is actually a disjoint union of unknots.
+Now for each such unknot colored by odd $c_I$ we observe that each Reidemeister $1$ move changes by one both the number of maxima and $B_{II}$, while the other Reidemeister moves do not change these values.
+Finally, for the standard diagram of the unknot the statement is true. \end{proof}